rica213/set-up-webpack/README.md

 # 📖 Webpack boilerplate <a name="about-project"></a>

-> This repo serves as a webpack boilerplate setup
+> Description of the project

 ## 🛠 Built With <a name="built-with"> </a>

-> HTML 5 , css3, javascript ES6, NPM and webpack.

 ### Tech Stack <a name="tech-stack"></a>

-> HTML 5 , css3, javascript ES6, NPM and webpack
+> Stack used

 <!-- Features -->

 ### Key Features <a name="key-features"></a>

- <li>Boilerplate for webpack</li>
+ > Add 2 or 3 features here

 <p align="right">(<a href="#readme-top">back to top</a>)</p><!-- LIVE DEMO -->

 ## 🚀 Live Demo <a name="live-demo"></a>

->
+> Live demo here

 <p align="right">(<a href="#readme-top">back to top</a>)</p>